paseaf/ContainerSSH-honeypot/README.md

 # ContainerSSH-honeypot

-An SSH honeypot built with [ContainerSSH](https://containerssh.io/) on GCP.
+An SSH honeypot built with [ContainerSSH](https://containerssh.io/) for GCP.

 ## Highlights

 - **Infrastructure-as-Code**: all the infrastructure, software installation and configuration steps are coded with the help of Terraform and Packer
 - **Montoring system**: our system is monitored with [Prometheus](https://prometheus.io/), [Grafana](https://grafana.com/), and [cAdvisor](https://github.com/google/cadvisor)
 - **Audit logging**: we log attackers' IP, username, password, and all SSH activities, thanks to [ContianerSSH](https://containerssh.io/)
-- [**Data integrator**](./analyzer): with a single command, audit logs are downloaded from GCP, transformed locally, then loaded into a local database for further analysis.
+- [**Data integrator**](./analyzer): with a single command, audit logs are downloaded from GCP, transformed locally, then loaded into a local database for further analysis

 ## Infrastructure

 ![infra diagram](./diagrams/infra.drawio.svg)

-Sacrificial VM provides infrastructure for containers.
+- _Gateway VM_ works as a proxy, and logs user interactions to _Logger VM_.
+- _Sacrificial VM_ hosts containers for SSH backend.
+- _Logger VM_ hosts audit log storage and monitoring systems.

 ### Ports